Buick Encore: Driver Assistance Systems / Driver Assistance Systems

 Warning

-A crash can damage the airbag systems
+A crash can damage the LATCH system in

-in the vehicle.
-A damaged airbag system
+the vehicle.
+A damaged LATCH system

-working properly after a crash, have
+after a crash, see your dealer to have the

-them inspected and any necessary
+system inspected and any necessary

 replacements made as soon as possible...